Callanish Stones

-The Callanish Stones (or "Callanish I": Clachan Chalanais or Tursachan Chalanais) are an arrangement of standing stones placed in a cruciform pattern with a central stone circle.
+The Calanais Stones (or "Calanais I": Clachan Chalanais or Tursachan Chalanais) are an arrangement of standing stones placed in a cruciform pattern with a central stone circle, located on the Isle of Lewis, Scotland.
 They were erected in the late Neolithic era, and were a focus for ritual activity during the Bronze Age.
 They are near the village of Callanish (Gaelic: Calanais) on the west coast of Lewis in the Outer Hebrides, Scotland.